 What we don’t: Cheap build quality.

 Teton Sports is a value-oriented brand, and their camping-ready Celsius offers a lot of bang for your buck.
-For around $80 on Amazon at the time of publishing, you get a 0-degree temperature rating and a unique construction that attaches a mummy bag’s hood to a rectangular bag.
-And while the temperature rating is very generous—depending on how warm or cold you run, it may not even be comfortable around freezing—the Celsius does an admirable job sealing out the cold with insulation around your head and a drawcord at the top.
+For $90 (and often available for less on Amazon), you get a 0-degree temperature rating and a practical construction that attaches a mummy bag’s hood to a rectangular bag.
+And while the temperature rating is very generous—depending on how warm or cold you run, it may not even be comfortable around freezing—the Celsius does an admirable job sealing out the chill with insulation around your head and a drawcord at the top.
+If you run particularly cold, it's also offered in a -25-degree Fahrenheit version.

 See the Teton Sports Celsius